Home

 Measles is a highly contagious disease that causes a tell-tale rash, as well as high fever, cough, and runny nose.
 The CDC also states that the disease can cause serious health complications such as pneumonia and encephalitis, especially in children under five.

 The United States licensed the MMR vaccine in 1971, which is highly effective at preventing measles, mumps, and rubella.
-Thanks to vaccination efforts, the CDC regarded measles as eliminated in the United States in 2000.
-However, under-vaccination has allowed for the reemergence of measles in this country.
+Thanks to vaccination efforts, the CDC regarded measles as eliminated in the United States in 2000, meaning no continuous transmission for 12 months.
+However, the U.S. continues to see outbreaks from imported cases, especially due to under-vaccination.

 Rubella